- A large percentage of your energy — about 90% — is produced by your mitochondria.

 It’s challenging to get a precise count of how many mitochondria are in a given cell.
 Here’s a general idea of how many mitochondria you might find in different types of cells: (3)

-So, what happens if a particular cell should have around 2,000 mitochondria, but it only has half that amount?
+So, what happens if a particular cell should have around 2,000 mitochondria, but it only has half that?
 At this point you’re probably not beginning to become chronically ill — you likely already are.

 Your Mitochondria in Action